Dear reader of ADxS.org, please excuse the disruption.

 If this control element is disturbed, attention problems arise.

-According to this same pattern, attention problems in ADHD are primarily the result of motivational problems.
+According to this same pattern, attention problems in ADHD are primarily the consequences of motivational problems.

 1.1.1.1.
 Dopamine and increased sensitivity